doubleedesign/comet-components/docs/notes/troubleshooting.md

    the Windows binaries.
 2. In the file watcher configuration, set the `Program` to `node` and put the full CLI command for the tool in the `arguments` field.

+---

+## Front-end development

+**Component JavaScript not loading in the browser**

+Is the script loaded either independently, or as part of the `dist.js` bundle?
+If not, either:

+- Add a script tag (or in WordPress, `wp_enqueue_script`) to load it, remembering that you may need to put the `type="module"` attribute on the script tag
+- Add the script to `rollup.index.js` and run `npm run build`
+- If the script is to be included in the bundle, ensure the import path remapping in `rollup.config.js` will resolve any imports in the file correctly.

+If the script is listed in `rollup.index.js` and the import path transformation seems correct, try running `npm run build` - maybe the file watcher didn't auto-compile it when expected.

+**SCSS not recompiling when an imported file changes**

+In PHPStorm, try running "reload all from disk" to make it realise the file has changed.
+If that doesn't help, make a whitespace change in the file you want to recompile (not the one that's imported, that you already actually changed).